 The content of this essay must be different from any other written samples included in your program application, including the Statement of Purpose.

-The Hoyas Scholarship Application is due two weeks after submitting the online application for your master's program.
-For example, if you submit your application in ApplyYourself on February 1, you have until the end of the day on February 15 to complete and submit the scholarship application.
+The Hoyas Scholarship Application is due 14 days after submitting the program admissions application to an eligible master's program.
+For example, if you submit your application on the 1st of the month, you must submit your scholarship application by midnight on the 15th of the month.